shadowfax42/Expense-Calculator-GUI/README.md

   - Automatic calculation of gross expenses, net profit, and profit margin.

 - **History Management**:
-  - View and manage calculation history.
+  - View and manage calculation history in a table format.
-  - Export history to a CSV file.
+  - Export the entire history to a CSV file.
-  - Clear history with a single click.
+  - Clear all history entries with a single click.

 - **Chart Visualization**:
-  - Pie chart for expense breakdown.
+  - **Pie Chart**: Breakdown of expenses (gear, travel, hotel, payroll, other).
-  - Bar chart for gross expenses vs. net profit.
+  - **Bar Chart**: Comparison of gross expenses and net profit.

 - **Themes**:
-  - Toggle between light and dark modes.
+  - Toggle between **Light Mode** and **Dark Mode** using a switch in the header.

 - **File Operations**:
-  - Save current calculation data to a CSV file.
+  - Save the current calculation data to a CSV file.
+  - Export the history to a PDF file.

 ---